scenee/relax/README.md

 Relax is a lazy(yes, just for laziness) release tool for iOS developers who don't want to be bothering with codesign and Xcode stuffs!!

-You just configure `scheme` and `provisioning_profile` to build archive and ipa files.
+You just configure `scheme` and `provisioning_profile` to build archive and IPA files.

 You don't need to waste your time for codesigning problem especially on your CI workflow.
 Relax will save your time.
 It's hard to understand `xcodebuild` stuff, for example, codesigning mechanism.
 Relax takes care of much of the hassle of them. so you can focus on development.